digitallyinduced/ihp/Guide/controller.markdown

 ### Advanced: Working with Custom Types

-Rarely you might want to work with a custom scalar value which is not yet supported with `param`.
+Rarely you might want to work with a custom scalar value that is not yet supported with `param`.
 Define a custom `ParamReader` instance to be able to use the `param` functions with your custom value type.
 [For that, take a look at the existing instances of `ParamReader`.](https://ihp.digitallyinduced.com/api-docs/IHP-Controller-Param.html#t:ParamReader)

 ### Records